alpacahq/alpaca-docs/content/trading/_index.md

 ### **Crypto Trading**

-We now offer crypto trading through our API and the Alpaca web dashboard!
+Alpaca offers crypto trading through our API and the Alpaca web dashboard!
 Trade all day, seven days a week, as frequently as you’d like.
 Crypto trading is currently in open beta!
 Crypto trading is currently available for eligible international participants and participants in the following US jurisdictions: California, Massachusetts, Missouri and Montana.
 Existing Alpaca users in approved jurisdictions can enable crypto trading capabilities now via the dashboard.
 New users in approved jurisdictions can sign up for an account here to start trading crypto now.

 <--->